 Aristotle (384-322 BC)

-Greek philosopher, on the positive inspiration of artists by wine enjoyment: Tap in vain, who is without wine, at the Muses gate.
+Greek philosopher, on the positive inspiration of artists by wine enjoyment: Tap in vain, who is without wine, at the Muse's door.

 Most important Christian church teacher and philosopher: Spiritus non potset habitare in sicco (In the dry the spirit can not dwell).